 Info for Students

-Long Beach City College requires proof of full vaccination from all LBCC students who are taking in-person classes for the Spring 2022 Semester.
+Long Beach City College requires proof of full vaccination from all LBCC students who are taking in-person classes.
 If you are taking all of your classes online, you do not have to follow this vaccination requirement.
 This decision follows a similar order from California state workers, City of Long Beach employees, and the California State University system for students and employees.
 Students must be either fully vaccinated or be approved for an exemption to attend an in-person class or received any in-person student services on campus.

 For those Who Decide to Get Vaccinated

 If you have decided that taking classes in person or coming to campus to take advantage of various resources is something you want to do and would like to get vaccinated, here are some locations to find your nearest walk-in clinic or to make an appointment for free vaccinations:

 - Los Angeles County Search for Vaccination Sites